-Shortlisted - Mies van der Rohe Award 2015
+- European Union Prize for Contemporary Architecture – Mies van der Rohe Award 2015, shortlisted

 Lahdelma & Mahlamäki architects: Rainer Mahlamäki and Ilmari Lahdelma with Riitta Id, Maritta Kukkonen, Jukka Savolainen, Mirja Sillanpää, Miguel Freitas Silva, Markus Wikar, Eva Haggrén, Juhana Marttinen, Taina Silmujärvi, Risto Wikberg, Katri Rönkä, Leila Hyttinen, Maria Jokela, Tarja Suvisto, Marjo Korolainen, Jenni Hölttä, Hanna Suomi, Jesperia Vara and Petri Saarelainen

 Kuryłowicz & Associates: Stefan Kuryłowicz, Ewa Kuryłowicz, Paweł Grodzicki, Marcin Ferenc, Tomasz Kopeć, Michał Gratkowski, Piotr Kudelski